SciDataContainer/SciDataContainer/README.md

 This is a project of the cluster of Excellence [PhoenixD](https://www.phoenixd.uni-hannover.de) and the data server is currently only available for PhoenixD members.
 However, we intend to make the whole project including the server publicly available.
 If you are from outside PhoenixD and wish to get early access, you are welcome.
 Please contact us.

-The basic concept of the data container is that it keeps the raw dataset, parameter data and meta data together.
-Parameter data is every data which is traditionally recorded in lab books like test setup, measurement settings, simulation parameters or evaluation parameters.
-The idea is to make each dataset self-contained.

 ## Install

 The easiest way to install the latest version of [`scidatacontainer`](https://pypi.org/project/scidatacontainer/) is using PIP: